nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Note: If file does not exist in the folder, a `FileNotFound` exception is thrown too.

 Step 4.
 Once `getInfo` returns a `List<AddCommand>`, the list will then be iterated through to execute each `AddCommand`.
-If there is any duplicate Person found, the function call will be aborted and the database will be reverted to its original state.
+If there is any duplicate Employee found, the function call will be aborted and the database will be reverted to its original state.

-Step 5. `storage#saveExecutiveProDb` is then called on the current `database`, updates the database to contain the new persons added.
+Step 5. `storage#saveExecutiveProDb` is then called on the current `database`, updates the database to contain the new employees added.

 <h4 id="batch-add-feature-design-considerations">Design Considerations</h4>